BEAM 6 Summer Faculty Application

 To learn more about the different topics and apply, just click the links below for the course that interests you.

-Please note that if you do not live in New York City, you must have your own housing for the summer (we cannot provide it, although the salary is more than sufficient to arrange housing if needed).
-We do provide housing for BEAM 7 Faculty and if you live outside of New York, then we encourage you to apply for those roles!
+Please note that if you do not live in New York City or Los Angeles, you must have your own housing for the summer (we cannot provide it, although the salary is more than sufficient to arrange housing if needed).
+We do provide housing for BEAM 7 Faculty and if it seems more appropriate, then we encourage you to apply for those roles!

-If you're wondering if you're a good fit for the program, please contact us (firstname.lastname@example.org) to discuss your background.
+If you're wondering if you're a good fit for the program, please contact us at email@example.com to discuss your background.

 Applications will be accepted on a rolling basis.
 Successful applicants will proceed to an interview.
 If you are unsure of your summer plans, we encourage you to apply early and then work out the details with us afterwards.
 If you need a quick decision from us, apply and let us know of your constraints.